Indro Montanelli: Reporter in Abyssinia

-When Mussolini invaded Abyssinia (Ethiopia) in 1935 with the intent of making Italy an empire (Second Italo–Abyssinian War), Montanelli immediately abandoned his collaboration with the United Press and became a voluntary conscript for this war.
+When Mussolini invaded Abyssinia (Ethiopia) in 1935 with the intent of making Italy an empire (Second Italo–Abyssinian War), Montanelli abandoned his collaboration with the United Press and became a voluntary conscript for this war.
 Aged 23, Montanelli was put in charge of a 100-strong army of local men.
-He later said: "It was a beautiful two years."
+He later said, "It was a beautiful two years."
 He said he believed then that this was the chance for Italy to bring civilization to the perceived savage world of Africa.
-While stationed in east Africa, Montanelli bought and married a 12-year-old Bilen child to act as his sex slave, a common practice of Italian soldiers in Abyssinia.
+While stationed in East Africa, Montanelli entered a madamato relationship with a 12-year-old Bilen girl, a practice common among Italian soldiers in the colonies.

-Montanelli began writing about the war to his father who, without Montanelli's knowledge, sent the letters to one of the most famous journalists of those times, Ugo Ojetti, who published them regularly in the most prestigious Italian newspaper, the Corriere della Sera.
+Montanelli began writing about the war to his father, who, without Montanelli's knowledge, sent the letters to one of the most famous journalists of those times, Ugo Ojetti, who published them regularly in the Italian newspaper Corriere della Sera.

 Reporter during the Spanish Civil War

 On his return from Abyssinia, Montanelli became a foreign correspondent in Spain for the daily newspaper Il Messaggero, where he experienced the Spanish Civil War on the side of Francisco Franco's Nationalist troops.
-In this period, he shared a room with Kim Philby who, decades later, would reveal himself to the world as one of the greatest Soviet mole spies that ever existed and that one day disappeared.
+In this period, he shared a room with Kim Philby, who one day disappeared.
 Years later, Montanelli received a mysterious note from Philby saying: "Thanks for everything.
 Including your socks."
+Decades later, Philby revealed himself to the world as a Soviet mole spy.

 After the capture of the city of Santander, Montanelli wrote that "it had been a long military walk with only one enemy: the heat".
-This judgement contrasted with the propaganda of the times that painted that battle as a glorious bloodshed on the side of the Italian contingent.
-In fact, the only casualty he noted but never reported was a single death in the Alpini regiment caused by a mule kick that threw the trooper down into a dry river bed.
+This judgement contrasted with the propaganda of the times that painted that battle as a bloodshed on the side of the Italian contingent.
+In fact, the only casualty he noted but never reported was a single death in the Alpini regiment caused by a mule kick that threw the trooper down into a dry riverbed.
 For this article, he was repatriated, tried, and expelled from the National Fascist Party (PNF) and from the official organization of Italian journalists.
-When in the trial he was asked why he had written such an unpatriotic article, he replied: "Show me a single casualty of that battle: because a battle without casualties is not a real battle!"
+During the trial, he was asked why he had written such an unpatriotic article.
+He replied: "Show me a single casualty of that battle, because a battle without casualties is not a real battle!"
 The trial ended with an acquittal.